idia640/presentations/week06/PITCHME.md

 We're very good at relative judgements - using prototypes & exemplars.

-Quantity irrelevant emotional context has a larger impact.
-Underlying dimension of intensity.
-We can do this across scales, as well.

-Kahneman calls this a mental shotgun (excess computation) combined with intensity matching makes it possible to have intuitive judgements about things that we know little about.
+Kahneman - mental shotgun (excess computation) combined with intensity matching makes it possible to have intuitive judgements about things that we know little about.

 Follow-up studies...
-Wartime to peacetime voting preference (ULittle, Roberts, Jones, Debruine 2012)
+Wartime to peacetime voting preference (Little, Roberts, Jones, Debruine 2012)

 What about in advertising?